malykasardar/malykasardar/README.md

 ## 💼 Professional Background

 - Currently pursuing a Bachelor's degree in Software Engineering at Ontario Tech University.
+- Activley looking for employment opportunities for April 2024 - September 2024

 ## 🌱 What I'm currently learning

 I believe in lifelong learning and continuous improvement.
 Some of the technologies and concepts I'm currently exploring:

-- Python frameworks like Django and Flask.
+- Web Development: Html, CSS, Javascript, PHP, SQL
 - Front-end development with React.js.
+- Software Architechture & Modeling
+- Cross platform development using Swing Framework
-- IOS Mobile Application Development
+- IOS Mobile Application Development using Swift (Xcode)

 ## 🚀 Projects